KU-ObGy-ART/blastocyst-prediction/README.md

 ## Repository Contents
 - **Jupyter Notebook Files:**
-  Notebooks containing the implementation, training, evaluation, and testing of the model.
+  Notebooks containing the necessary preprocessing, model implementation, and testing.

 ## Citation
 If you use the code or data from this repository, please cite our preprint: